martijnvanschie/azure-utilities-eventgrid/README.md

 You can specify a different folder using the `--folder` option.

 `evgtpub send folder --topic evgt-demo --accesskey "sometoken" --folder "messages"`

+### Override event id's

+The event id is a required field according to it's [schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) and should therefor be set in the file.
+If the id is missing from the file the serialization will fail.
+To prevent duplicate id's you can tell the cli to override the id with a guid prior to sending it to the event grid.
+Use the `--override-eventid` option to enforce a new id.

+`evgtpub send file --topic evgt-demo --accesskey "sometoken" --override-eventid true`

 ## Enjoy